salman-awan/ud858/README.md

 The SessionForm class contains corresponding properties for all Session class properties.
 It also includes a 'websafeKey' property which contains the web-safe version of the datastore key for that session object.

+TODO:
+I recommend you explain how the different entities in your project interact and work together (including how data passes from API to users).
+Explain why you made the design choices that you did.
+Explaining why you chose each variable type in your Session model is a good start.
+Provide an explanation within your README on your implementation decision to keep a list of sessions as a property on Conference.

 TASK 2: SESSION WISHLIST
 ------------------------
 The endpoint methods to add a session to the current user's wishlist and then get a list of all sessions in the user's wishlist were implemented as required.